lrakhman/parkstorm/README.md

 To verify that all this worked, open the Rails console and check that there are 888 regions (``Region.all.count``) and also that ``Region.first`` doesn't throw an error message.

-See [this link](http://www.bigfastblog.com/landsliding-into-postgis-with-kml-files) for more details (some of the details are irrelevant).

 ## Other cool stuff